UniversalDependencies/docs/workgroups/newdoc/simple_verbal_clauses.md

 The nominal _celý týden_ cannot be promoted to subject via passivization, which supports the claim that it is not an object; however, this test is not sufficient because of some transitive verbs that cannot passivize (_dostat_ “to get”, _mít_ “to have”).
-Therefore, durational temporal adjuncts have to be stated as an exception and the argument/adjunct distinction cannot be avoided in this case.
+Therefore, accusative temporal adjuncts have to be stated as an exception and the argument/adjunct distinction cannot be avoided in this case.

 Many two-argument verbs in Czech specify the second argument as a bare noun